wuttikornj/wuttikornj/README.md

 - 👋 Hi there!
-I'm Wuttikorn, a BSc Computer Science student at Queen’s University Belfast with a passion for software engineering.
+I'm Wuttikorn, a CS student at Queen’s University Belfast.
-- 🌱 I’m currently working on a gaming task and actively seeking a software engineering placement.
 - 💼 Connect with me on LinkedIn.
 Feel free to reach out for collaboration or opportunities!